Dobiasd/frugally-deep/README.md

 * can use multiple CPUs.
 * does not make use of GPUs.
 * is quite slow.
+* possibly has some unknown bugs.
+* is a badly reinvented wheel.
+* should probably not be used for anything serious.
 * is merely intended to be a personal learning project.
-* possibly has some unknown bugs.
-* should probably not be used for anything serious. ;-)